Chains and Freedom

 Or, The Life and Adventures of Peter Wheeler, A Colored Man Yet Living.
 A Slave in Chains, A Sailor on the Deep, and A Sinner at the Cross

-The slavery narratives of freedmen were a staple in the armamentarium of American abolitionists, since the narratives' authors could testify directly on the evils and hardships of their servitude, putting the lie to the claims from slavery advocates that the practice was humane and beneficial to its subjects.
+Slavery narratives of freedmen played an essential part in swinging antebellum American opinion against slavery.
+Personal accounts of American slaves demolished the claims of slave-owners that the institution was humane and beneficial to its victims.
 They also added appeals to the principles of religion, making a powerful argument against the toleration of a system of human bondage.

 At the same time that abolitionists used slave narratives to substantiate and illustrate their position, deniers and apologists of the time searched diligently for errors or outright fraud in such witnessing, hoping thereby to dismiss all such accounts as fabrications if only one could be found faulty (just as Holocaust deniers do now with testimony from the Holocaust).
 Professor Hodges shows in his introduction how dissension among abolitionists led to suspicion of Wheeler's editor/amanuensis, the white Presbyterian minister Charles Edwards Lester, and the near-total eclipse of Wheeler's account until today; this is its first publication in more than 150 years.